recap.at

 On January 25, 2011, tens of thousands of Egyptians poured into the streets to challenge Hosni Mubarak's three-decade grip on power.
 The protests, coordinated partly through Facebook and Twitter, converged on Tahrir Square in Cairo-a focal point that would define the uprising for the next 18 days.
 Initial calls for reform evolved into explicit demands for Mubarak's resignation as crowds swelled to hundreds of thousands, shutting down the capital and rippling across the country.

 The government's response escalated from water cannons to live ammunition.
-Security forces killed at least 846 people, according to Human Rights Watch, while internet blackouts and mass arrests failed to extinguish the movement.
+Security forces killed hundreds during the uprising; Human Rights Watch documented at least 846 deaths during the 18-day period, though Egyptian government sources and independent investigations later recorded substantially higher tolls, with credible estimates ranging from approximately 846 to over 2,600 depending on methodology and scope., while internet blackouts and mass arrests failed to extinguish the movement.
 On January 28, Friday prayers became a flashpoint; Mubarak declared a curfew but protesters ignored it.
 The military deployed tanks, yet many soldiers showed reluctance to fire on civilians.
-By early February, Mubarak announced he would not seek reelection—a concession that fell short of his immediate departure.
+By early February, Mubarak announced he would not seek reelection-a concession that fell short of his immediate departure.

 Mubarak's final stand lasted until February 11, when he stepped down after mounting pressure and a particularly massive demonstration in Tahrir Square.
 The Supreme Council of the Armed Forces assumed interim control, setting off a complex transition period.
 Celebrations erupted across Egypt, but the revolution's outcome remained uncertain.
 Early promises of swift elections and democratic reform would soon collide with military entrenchment and internal divisions within the opposition.